Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Can you get a real degree from Coursera?

 Yes.
-Coursera hosts accredited online bachelor’s and master’s degrees from universities including Illinois, ASU, Penn, CU Boulder, HEC Paris.
+Coursera hosts accredited online bachelor’s and master’s degrees from universities including Illinois, ASU, Penn, CU Boulder, and HEC Paris.
 These are equivalent to in-person degrees from those institutions.

 Is Coursera safe to give my credit card to?

 Yes.
-Coursera uses standard payment processing, has clear refund policies (7-14 days depending on product), and is subject to US consumer-protection regulations as a publicly-traded company.
+Coursera uses standard payment processing, has clear refund policies (7–14 days depending on the product), and is subject to US consumer-protection regulations as a publicly-traded company.

 How do I verify a Coursera certificate is real?